-Making of the Modern World Taiwan: History, the Arts, and the Natural World is a two-week immersive summer program offered through National Taiwan Normal University (NTNU) in partnership with MMW at UC San Diego.
-The program provides NTNU academic credit and, for participating UC San Diego students, official Co-Curricular Record documentation on UCSD transcripts.
+Making of the Modern World-Taiwan: Culture, Art, Nature is a two-week immersive summer program offered through National Taiwan Normal University (NTNU).
+MMW Taiwan provides NTNU academic credit and, for UC San Diego students, Co-Curricular Record documentation on UCSD transcripts.

 Program Includes